 Before working in Virginia, Robinson was President of the Black Alliance for Educational Options, a Washington, D.C.-based nonprofit organization whose mission was to support parental choice policies that empower low-income and working-class black families.
-A former legislative aide in the California and Virginia legislatures, he also served as a Senior Fellow at the Institute for the Transformation of Learning at Marquette University, and a Senior Fellow at the Institute for Education Policy at The City University of New York.
-Robinson has spoken before audiences in the United States as well as at Oxford University in England and the University of Edinburgh in Scotland.
-Robinson’s international education tours include travel to China, Dominican Republic, Egypt, Gambia, Germany, Haiti, Israel, and Senegal.
+A former legislative aide in the California and Virginia legislatures, he served as a Senior Fellow at the Institute for the Transformation of Learning at Marquette University, and a Senior Fellow at the Institute for Education Policy at The City University of New York.
+He is a Pahara-Aspen Education Fellow and a board member of G.O.A.L.
+Scholarship and other organizations.